Extendibility of Brauer states: Introduction

-In general, the idea in every state extension scheme is to share one (or more) given state(s) between more parties than they originally belonged to in such a way that the original state(s) is contained in the shared version.
+State extension problems have played a significant role in quantum information theory from its earliest stages, with various versions found in the literature today \cite{werner1989application, terhal2003symmetric, doherty2014entanglement, christandl2004squashed, allerstorfer2023monogamy}.
+In general, the idea in every state extension scheme is to share one (or more) given state(s) between more parties than they originally belonged to in such a way that the original state(s) appear(s) in the shared version.
 More concretely, in the particular case of the so-called \textit{two-sided extendibility}, a bipartite state of Alice and Bob is said to be $(n,m)$-extendible if there exists a state shared between $n$ number of Alices and $m$ number of Bobs such that the reduced state of each pair is the original one \cite{johnson2013compatible}.

 Unlike classical states, quantum states cannot necessarily be arbitrarily extended to multiple parties in such a way that the two-particle reduced states are all identical to the original state.
 In fact, only separable states can be arbitrarily extended in this manner \cite{fannes1988symmetric,raggio1989quantum, schumacher2002conjecture, doherty2004complete}.
-On the other end of the spectrum, states that are maximally entangled are not extendible at all.
-This latter is the idea behind the \textit{monogamy of entanglement}, which states, in loose terms, that if two states are maximally entangled they cannot be entangled with any third system \cite{terhal2004entanglement,koashi2004monogamy}.
+On the other end of the spectrum, pure states that are entangled are not extendible at all.
+These ideas are behind the \textit{monogamy of entanglement}, which states, in loose terms, that if two systems are highly entangled, they cannot be entangled with any other system \cite{terhal2004entanglement,koashi2004monogamy}.

 As a consequence of these properties, extension problems have significance in entanglement and non-locality theory \cite{werner1989application, werner1990remarks, doherty2002distinguishing,terhal2003symmetric, christandl2004squashed,doherty2004complete}.
-The degree of extendibility, or extendibility number of a state describes the maximal number of parties the state can be extended to.
-It can can be thought of as an entanglement measure as it is 1-LOCC monotone \cite{nowakowski2016symmetric}.
+The degree of extendibility, or extendibility number of a state, describes the maximal number of parties the state can be extended to.
+It can be thought of as an entanglement measure as it is 1-LOCC monotone \cite{nowakowski2016symmetric}.
 It is also related to the family of measures called unextendible entanglement \cite{wang2024quantifying}, or the squashed entanglement for which it serves as a lower bound \cite{brandao2011faithful, li2018squashed}.

 Applications beyond entanglement theory that build on the idea of state extensions include quantum data hiding \cite{brandao2011faithful} and quantum key distribution \cite{moroder2006one,myhr2009symmetric,khatri2016symmetric}.
 A complete resource theory of extendibility has also been worked out \cite{kaur2019extendibility}.